Reshma Qureshi: Modeling

-Qureshi is the face of the Make Love Not Scars campaign in India.
+Qureshi is the face of the Brave Souls Foundation campaign in India.
 The New York Times reported that as of September 2015, her videos have garnered over 900,000 views.

 For the 2016 New York Fashion Week, she opened for Indian designer Archana Kochhar and wore a "stunning cream and floral floor-length gown".
 Qureshi's makeup was done by Chika Chan and her hair by Aubrey Loots.
 Of the experience, Qureshi stated, "This walk was important to me because there are so many girls like me who are survivors of acid attacks, and this will give them courage.
 And it will also go to show people who judge people based on their appearance that you shouldn't judge a book by its cover - you should look at everyone though the same eyes."

 Also at the 2016 NYFW she walked for Vaishali Couture.

 In September 2017, Qureshi walked for designer Jaheena at the Crocs Mysore Fashion Week, held in Mysore, India.